appindesign/M-Time-Series/readme.md

 # M Functions for Time Series
 This is the catalogue for my library of custom M functions for time series.
 Each catalogue entry begins with a description of the problem the function solves.

+## TimeDimension
+Solve the problem of creating a time dimension with an origin and interval of your choice.

+It is common to include a calendar table in data models and this is covered by many articles in books and online.
+When it comes to time series the idea of a calendar table needs extended to a datetime table.

+I wrote the following function to make it simple to create a datetime dimension.
+First, you tell it what type of dimension you want: date, time or datetime.
+Then you tell it the start of the dimension.
+Next, you tell it when to end.
+There are two ways of doing this: by giving the end of the dimension; or by giving the number of intervals to include in the dimension.
+Finally, you give the size of the interval.

+The function enables you to create the most awkward of dimensions, e.g. starting at 3 minutes and 34 seconds after 1am, with an interval of 7 minutes and 30 seconds and continuing for 132 intervals.

+The function creates a single column.
+You may enrich the column analogously to how you enrich a calendar table with day name or month number.
+Functions such as Time.Hour or Time.StartOfHour may be used.
+Or you may wish to add a text column with values “am” or “pm”.

 ## DateTimeRound
 Solve the problem of readings not being exactly at the datetime they're expected.